As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Larian image of Lae'zel from Baldur's Gate 3, one of the best D&D games on PC

-These are the best DnD games:
+Here are best DnD games:

 Party members from Baldur's Gate 3, one of the best D&D games

-Baldur’s Gate 3
+1. Baldur's Gate 3 (2023)

-Baldur’s Gate 3 is the most recent entry in the D&D games pantheon, and it’s the best by far.
-Using its CRPG know-how from the Divinity series, developer Larian has seamlessly ported tabletop’s fifth edition rules to the digital world.
-The result is an enormous, immersive setting that offers more creative customization options than you can throw a Fireball at.
+Baldur's Gate 3 is the most recent entry in the D&D games pantheon, and it's the best by far.
+Using its CRPG know-how from the Divinity series, developer Larian has seamlessly ported the tabletop rules of DnD 5th Edition into a shockingly detailed, malleable fantasy world that took six years of intensive development to bring to life.

-The varied Baldur’s Gate 3 classes, combined with dynamic environments and compelling encounters, mean that we keep coming back to the world of Baldur’s Gate, even after hundreds of hours.
-It also helps that the narrative writing – and the performances of Baldur’s Gate 3 companions you travel with – are absolutely phenomenal.
+The result is an enormous, immersive adventure that offers more creative customization options than you can throw a Fireball at.
+The varied Baldur's Gate 3 classes, combined with dynamic environments and compelling encounters, mean we keep coming back to its world, even after hundreds of hours.
+It helps that the narrative writing – and the performances of Baldur's Gate 3 companions you travel with – are absolutely phenomenal.

-Read Baldur’s Gate 3 review
+Read our Baldur's Gate 3 review.

 DnD video games - Baldur's Gate mountain ritual gameplay sceen

-Baldur’s Gate
+3. Baldur's Gate (1998)

 Playing as an orphan with a mysterious past, you're free to roam the fertile fantasy lands of the Sword Coast before approaching the titular city of Baldur's Gate.
 Along the way, you'll pick up a cast of colorful traveling companions, lend aid to various communities, and figure out what kind of hero you really are.
 As far as story-driven RPGs with customizable character classes go, this is the template.